flyntwp/flynt/Components/SliderImageGallery/README.md

 ---

 Text: Simply drop any images in the gallery field, order them by drag & drop and optionally add a caption per image.
 No need to worry about the photo selection as any image ratio will fit into the slider.
-It covers the full width of the website container on desktop and below.
+It covers the full width of the website container on desktop and below and comes with a thumbnail preview navigation.